-- Disabled family.
-A family whose head, cohead, spouse, or sole member is a person with disabilities; two or more persons with disabilities living together; or one or more persons with disabilities living with one or more live-in aides. - Disabled person.
-See person with disabilities. - Disallowance.
-Exclusion from annual income. - Displaced family.
-A family in which each member, or whose sole member, is a person displaced by governmental action, or a person whose dwelling has been extensively damaged or destroyed as a result of a disaster declared or otherwise formally recognized pursuant to federal disaster relief laws. - Domestic violence.
-Felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction. - Domicile.
-The legal residence of the household head or spouse as determined in accordance with state and local law. - Drug-related criminal activity.
-The illegal manufacture, sale, distribution, or use of a drug, or the possession of a drug with intent to manufacture, sell, distribute, or use the drug. - Economic self-sufficiency program.
+- Restrict a person's access to money, assets, credit, or financial information - Unfairly use a person's personal economic resources, including money, assets, and credit, for one's own advantage - Exert undue influence over a person's financial and economic behavior or decisions, including forcing default on joint or other financial obligations, exploiting powers of attorney, guardianship, or conservatorship, or to whom one has a fiduciary duty - Economic self-sufficiency program.
 Any program designed to encourage, assist, train or facilitate the economic independence of assisted families, or to provide work for such families.
 Can include job training, employment counseling, work placement, basic skills training, education, English proficiency, Workfare, financial or household management, apprenticeship, or any other program necessary to ready a participant to work (such as treatment for drug abuse or mental health treatment).
 Includes any work activities as defined in the Social Security Act (42 U.S.C.
 607(d)).
 Also see 24 CFR 5.603(c). - Elderly family.
 A family whose head, cohead, spouse, or sole member is a person who is at least 62 years of age; two or more persons who are at least 62 years of age living together; or one or more persons who are at least 62 years of age living with one or more live-in aides. - Elderly person.
 An individual who is at least 62 years of age. - Eligible family A family that is income eligible and meets the other requirements of the 1937 Act and Part 5 of 24 CFR.
 See also family. - Employer identification number (EIN).
 The nine-digit taxpayer identifying number that is assigned to an individual, trust, estate, partnership, association, company, or corporation. - Evidence of citizenship or eligible status.
 The documents which must be submitted as evidence of citizenship or eligible immigration status.
-See 24 CFR 5.508(b).

-- Extremely low-income family.
+See 24 CFR 5.508(b). - Extremely low-income family.
 A family whose annual income does not exceed the federal poverty level or 30 percent of the median income for the area, whichever number is higher.
 Area median income is determined by HUD, with adjustments for smaller and larger families.
 HUD may establish income ceilings higher or lower than 30 percent of median income if HUD finds such variations are necessary due to unusually high or low family incomes.
-See 24 CFR 5.603. - Facility.
-All or any portion of buildings, structures, equipment, roads, walks, parking lots, rolling stock, or other real or personal property or interest in the property. - Fair Housing Act.
+See 24 CFR 5.603. - Fair Housing Act.
 Title VIII of the Civil Rights Act of 1968, as amended by the Fair Housing Amendments Act of 1988. - Fair market rent (FMR).
 The rent, including the cost of utilities (except telephone), as established by HUD for units of varying sizes (by number of bedrooms), that must be paid in the housing market area to rent privately owned, existing, decent, safe, and sanitary rental housing of modest (non-luxury) nature with suitable amenities.
-See periodic publications in the Federal Register in accordance with 24 CFR Part 888. - Family.
-Includes but is not limited to the following, regardless of actual or perceived sexual orientation, gender identity, or marital status, and can be further defined in PHA policy. - A family with or without children (the temporary absence of a child from the home due to placement in foster care is not considered in determining family composition and family size) - An elderly family or a near-elderly family - A displaced family - The remaining member of a tenant family - A single person who is not an elderly or displaced person, or a person with disabilities, or the remaining member of a tenant family. - Family rent to owner.
-In the voucher program, the portion of rent to owner paid by the family. - Family self-sufficiency program (FSS program).
-The program established by a PHA within its jurisdiction to promote self-sufficiency among participating families, including the coordination of supportive services to these families (42 U.S.C.
-1437u). - Family share.
-The portion of rent and utilities paid by the family.
-For calculation of family share, see 24 CFR 982.515(a). - Family unit size.
-The appropriate number of bedrooms for a family, as determined by the PHA under the PHA subsidy standards. - Federal agency.
-A department of the executive branch of the federal government. - Foster child care payment.
-A payment to eligible households by state, local, or private agencies appointed by the state to administer payments for the care of foster children.
+In the HCV program, the FMR may be established at the ZIP code level (see definition of Small Area Fair Market Rents), metropolitan area level, or metropolitan county level.
+Family.
+Includes but is not limited to the following, regardless of actual or perceived sexual orientation, gender identity, or marital status, and can be further defined in PHA policy.
+Family includes a single person, who may be: